All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Diagnosis of osteosarcoma

-In half of cases of osteosarcoma, an increase in the activity of alkaline phosphatase in the blood plasma was noted, but this symptom is non-specific, as it is found in many bone diseases.
+In half of the cases of osteosarcoma, an increase in alkaline phosphatase activity in the blood plasma is noted, but this sign is nonspecific, since it is found in many bone diseases.

-Locally, a tumor of dense consistency is associated with the bone.
-Pain is the most frequent complaint of patients with osteosarcoma.
-In adjoining joints, as a rule, effusions are not detected, movements are preserved.
+Locally, a dense tumor associated with bone is detected.
+Pain is the most common complaint of patients with osteosarcoma.
+As a rule, no effusion is found in adjacent joints, and movements are preserved.
 Pathological fractures occur in less than 1% of cases.
 Systemic symptoms are also rare.

 The most common radiographic signs of bone tumors are foci of osteolysis or pathological (tumor) osteogenesis.
-Often observe a mixed picture with the predominance of a component.
-The most complex in the diagnostic plan is the osteolytic type of bone changes.
-In this case, osteosarcoma must be differentiated from fibrosarcoma, bone cysts, giant cell tumor.
+Often a mixed picture is observed with a predominance of one or another component.
+The osteolytic type of bone changes is the most difficult to diagnose.
+In this case, osteosarcoma must be differentiated from fibrosarcoma, bone cysts, and giant cell tumor.
 Tumor osteogenesis is one of the reliable signs of osteosarcoma.

 Radiographic evaluation of bone tumors is carried out according to the following parameters.

-• Localization of osteosarcoma.
-According to the field theory, tumors from spindle-shaped cells (including osteosarcoma) are localized mainly in the metaphysis of long tubular bones, while tumors from round small cells (Ewing's sarcoma, non-Hodgkin's lymphomas) are in the diaphysis area.
+- Localization of osteosarcoma.
+According to the "field" theory, spindle cell tumors (including osteosarcoma) are localized predominantly in the metaphyseal region of long tubular bones, while small round cell tumors (Ewing's sarcoma, non-Hodgkin's lymphomas) are localized in the diaphyseal region.

-• Limits of osteosarcoma.
-Reflect the growth rate and the reaction of surrounding tissues.
-Malignant and aggressive benign tumors are characterized by fuzzy boundaries or their absence.
+- Osteosarcoma borders.
+Reflect the growth rate and reaction of surrounding tissues.
+Malignant and aggressive benign tumors are characterized by unclear borders or their absence.

-• Destruction of bones.
+- Bone destruction.
 This sign is a reliable symptom of a bone tumor.
-The most pronounced bone destruction is detected with high-quality malignancies.
+The most pronounced bone destruction is detected in highly malignant neoplasms.
 It serves as a marker of tumor activity.

-• Condition of bone matrix (pathological osteogenesis).
-Areas of increased density may be due to the presence of calcifications, lesions of sclerosis or newly formed bone tissue.
+- Condition of the bone matrix (pathological osteogenesis).
+Areas of increased density may be due to the presence of calcifications, foci of sclerosis or newly formed bone tissue.

-• Reaction of the periosteum.
-Benign tumors, as a rule, do not cause destruction of the periosteum.
-Malignant tumors of bones, on the contrary.
-Characterized by the presence of a pronounced periosteal reaction with a wide transition zone and the involvement of soft tissues in the process.
+- Periosteal reaction.
+Benign tumors, as a rule, do not cause periosteal destruction.
+Malignant bone tumors, on the contrary, are characterized by the presence of a pronounced periosteal reaction with a wide transition zone and involvement of soft tissues in the process.

-An important role in assessing the prevalence of tumors is played by scintigraphic examination of bones.
-The relationship between the tumor and surrounding tissues is assessed by angiography and MRI.
+Bone scintigraphy plays an important role in assessing the spread of the tumor.
+The relationship of the tumor to surrounding tissues is assessed using angiography and MRI.

 What do need to examine?